DanOlner/IO-matrix-viz/README.md

 Interactive force-directed graph visualisation of an input-output matrix (From the UK ['combined use' matrix 2012]( http://www.ons.gov.uk/ons/publications/re-reference-tables.html?edition=tcm%3A77-379304)).

 Download/unzip dist.zip, double-click the jar, read the readme for instructions.

+Source code uses these libraries: core.jar from [processing.org](https://processing.org/download/?processing).
+[Jung 2 with included 3rd party libraries](http://jung.sourceforge.net/download.html).
+[OpenCSV 2.2](http://sourceforge.net/projects/opencsv/files%2Fopencsv%2F2.2/).
+(Dist.zip's lib folder has all the required jars too.)

+If you want to drop in your own matrix, have a look at the CSV format in dist's data folder.
+There are no headers.
+First column lists the names of rows/columns (industrial sectors, in the case of the one supplied).
+Only matrix cell values are in the CSV: the program sums rows and columns to get, respectively, per-sector demand and consumption.

 Example use: on opening, force-based layout looks like: